grafana/scenes/docusaurus/docs/core-concepts.md

 }
 ```

-### Subscribing to state changes
+### Subscribe to state changes

-The component can read the state from scene object by using `model` prop that it receives when rendered.
-To subscribe to state changes, call `model.useState` method.
+A component can read the state from a scene object by using the `model` property that it receives when rendered.
+To subscribe to state changes, call the `model.useState` method:

 ```tsx
 function CounterRenderer({ model }: SceneComponentProps<Counter>) {